CenterForTheBuiltEnvironment/mave/README.md

 Mave
 ======
 Mave is a tool for automated measurement and verification.
-At it's most simple, the aim is to read energy consumption data from before and after a retrofit (pre-retrofit and post-retrofit data) and to predict how much energy the retrofit saved.
+At its most simple, the aim is to read energy consumption data from before and after a retrofit (pre-retrofit and post-retrofit data) and to predict how much energy the retrofit saved.
 Mave does this by training a model to the data and using